jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (c) a minimum impact activity:
   (d) gold fossicking carried out in an area designated as a gold fossicking area under section 98 or 98A:
   (e) any special purpose mining activity carried out in accordance with a mining permit.
-(2) In considering whether to agree to an access arrangement, or variation to an access arrangement, in respect of Crown land, the appropriate Minister, or the Minister and the appropriate Minister, as the case may be, shall have regard to—
+(2) In considering whether to agree to an access arrangement, or variation to an access arrangement, in respect of Crown land, the appropriate Minister (in the case of subsection (1)) or the Minister and the appropriate Minister (in the case of subsection (1AA)) shall have regard to—
   (a) the objectives of any Act under which the land is administered; and (b) any purpose for which the land is held by the Crown; and (c) any policy statement or management plan of the Crown in relation to the land; and (d) the safeguards against any potential adverse effects of carrying out the proposed programme of work; and (da) the direct net economic and other benefits of the proposed activity in relation to which the access arrangement is sought; and
   (db) if section 61C(3) applies, the recommendation of the Director-General of Conservation and summary referred to in that subsection; and
-  (e) such other matters as the appropriate Minister considers, or the Minister and the appropriate Minister, as the case may be, consider relevant.
+  (e) any other matters that that Minister or those Ministers consider relevant.
 (3) Where a permit holder has secured the right, under the Resource Management Act 1991, to exclusive occupation of Crown land in the coastal marine area (as defined in section 2(1) of that Act), it shall not be necessary for the permit holder to enter into an access arrangement in respect of that land.
 (4) Subject to subsections (6) to (9), the Governor-General may from time to time, by Order in Council made on the recommendation of the Minister and the Minister of Conservation, amend Schedule 4.
 (5) Before making any recommendation for the purposes of subsection (4), the Minister and the Minister of Conservation must consult to the extent that is reasonably practicable, having regard to all the circumstances of the particular case, those persons the Ministers have reason to believe are representative of interests likely to be substantially affected by the Order in Council or representative of some aspect of the public interest.